Degree: Master of Science in Education (M.S.E.)

 The student enjoys the collaborative nature of working in a school environment and is comfortable working with culturally diverse groups of students, parents, administrators, and teachers.

 Furthermore, the student is dedicated to advocating for all students and is especially sensitive to issues of justice and equity.

-The 60-credit School Counseling program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC) for the period 2015 through 2020.
+The M.S.Ed. in School Counseling is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) for the period of January, 2015 through January, 2025.